maraulsav/Alarm-Clock/README.md

 # Alarm-Clock
-Hii in this project I wanted to built an alarm clock that can display in real time (so it needed to connect to a wifi that can connect to my phone), also can gave sound to alert me, and also I want it to function as a night lamp (I kind of scared of the dark wkwkwk).
+Hii in this project I wanted to built an alarm clock that can display in real time (so it needed to connect to a wifi that can connect to my phone), also can gave sound to alert me, detect air quality and temperature and also I want it to function as a night lamp (I kind of scared of the dark wkwkwk).
 Here is the look of my overal project:

 ## Features :